-The circuit breakers for the electric winches are located in the electrical room, in the starboard aft passageway.
+The circuit breakers for the electric winches are located under the aft port side cabin berth.

 Have at least 3 turns on the winch.
 Electrical winches generate an extremely powerful force and you should use them with much care.
 Never force when you find a jamming point.
 When using the winches, keep your hands away.
 After use, shut the switch covers.